Cap0n3/syncMyFolder/README.md

 .\syncMyFolder.ps1 C:\Users\Kim\Folder1 C:\Users\Kim\Folder2 -Test testFolder2
 ```

-There's already a few tests provided but, if you wish, you can create new test folders with custom structure for testing.
-The parent folder should be named 'testFolder8', 'testFolder9', etc ...
-Then you must create a `.zip` backup of the test folder placed in directory `0_backup_zip/`, it's used to restore original structure of test folder after the test synchronization.
+There's already a few tests provided but if you wish, you can create new test folders with a custom structure for testing.
+Parent folder should be named 'testFolder8', 'testFolder9', etc ...
+Once created, you must create a `.zip` backup of the test folder placed in `0_backup_zip/`  directory, archive will used to restore original structure of test folder after the test synchronization.

-Run Script with test flag and either :
+Run Script with test flag and then either :

 - Say no `N` when prompted to check if testFolders content fits expected results.
 Then, run script again and say yes `Y` when prompted to re-initialize testFolders to original structure.
 - Don't do anything, check if testFolders content fits expected results (Go to logs to see if folders are in sync or check console message) and if everything is ok, enter `Y` to restore test folder original structure.